LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 #### Step 3 - Deploy the Function

 Just like any other function, this function must be deployed before it can be used.
 [Please see this document](liveperson-functions-getting-started-your-first-function.html#deploy) for more information on how to deploy your function.
-### Events

-Only *Post Survey Email Transcript event* is available within this integration.

-### Example
+### Function example

-Based on the payload sent from the Conversational Cloud server described above, this could be an example `lambda` that processes the data within LivePerson Functions and returns a list of email addresses back to Conversational Cloud:
+Based on the payload sent from the Conversational Cloud server described bellow, this could be an example `lambda` that processes the data within LivePerson Functions and returns a list of email addresses back to Conversational Cloud:

 ```javascript
 module.exports = (data, cb) => {